Shumokh1/DataSciences_Project/README.md

-# Tourism Analytics and Recommendation System for Saudi Arabia
+# Smarter Sustainable Tourism: Building a High-Quality Dataset for the Future of Tourism Analytics in Saudi Arabia

 This repository contains a comprehensive data science project aimed at analyzing and improving tourism experiences in Saudi Arabia.
 The project integrates datasets, performs detailed sentiment and trend analyses, and provides a recommendation system for tourist destinations.
 It aligns with Saudi Arabia's Vision 2030 goals by leveraging data to promote tourism and enhance visitor satisfaction.